Listed buildings advice

 How do I apply for listed building consent?

-If you own a listed building and want to carry out any work or have any queries, please first contact us before you make an application:Design and conservation team on 01543 308188 or 01543 308203 or email [email protected]
+If you own a listed building and want to carry out any work or have any queries, please email us before you make an application.

 We can advise you informally whether your proposals are likely to be accepted.
 This could save you time and money.
-We deal with the majority of listed building consent cases and will give you the appropriate form for making your application (there is no fee for such applications).
+We deal with the majority of listed building consent cases and there is no fee for such applications.
 Your application will need to include enough information to show clearly what you intend to do, with detailed scaled drawings and photographs.